 So in order to get an accurate FCF figure, the correct method would be to subtract ONLY the capital expenditure used to maintain the business.

-Maintenance Capex Explained
+Free Cash Flow and Maintenance Capex Explained

 As outlined above, maintenance capex is the money that is required to maintain or replace assets.

 e.g. A typically high capex company such as oil drillers are required to service its rigs and replace parts just to stay in business.

 Free Cash Flow attempts to differentiate between growth and maintenance but it is rare for companies to disclose what is used for maintenance and growth in their statements, nor is it required.
 This makes finding maintenance capex a difficult task.